jahadtariq/bankingapp/README.md

 ## <a name="introduction">🤖 Introduction</a>

-Built with Next.js, Horizon is a financial SaaS platform that connects to multiple bank accounts, displays transactions in real-time, allows users to transfer money to other platform users, and manages their finances altogether.
+Built with Next.js, this project is a financial SaaS platform that connects to multiple bank accounts, displays transactions in real-time, allows users to transfer money to other platform users, and manages their finances altogether.

 ## <a name="tech-stack">⚙️ Tech Stack</a>